WH Incharge banner

 • Educational Qualifications:

-• A bachelor's degree in logistics, supply chain management, or a related field is often preferred by employers.
-These programs provide a comprehensive understanding of warehouse operations, inventory management, and supply chain principles.
+• A bachelor's degree in logistics, supply chain management, or a related field provides a strong foundation for understanding warehouse operations and management principles.

-• Some companies may use skills assessment tests to evaluate candidates' abilities in areas such as inventory management, data analysis, and problem-solving.
-These tests help employers assess whether candidates have the necessary skills to perform the job effectively.
+• Many companies use skills-based assessments to evaluate candidates' proficiency in areas such as inventory management, data analysis, and problem-solving.

 Exam NameExam Date